 If your sunroof is a tilt-and-slide type, it’ll have roof guttering and drains.
 One at each corner carries any rainwater that enters the sunroof assembly.

-Attached to each of the four assembly drains is a flexible hose fitted inside the roof pillars, carrying the water to the ground.
+Attached to each of the four assembly drains is a flexible hose, fitted inside the roof pillars, that carries the water to the ground.

 So what’s the problem?

 Three problems are common.
 Blockages, disconnected pipework, and corrosion at the roof assembly drain spout.
-As you can imagine, all lead to a water leak inside the car.
-Gravity does its job and carries it to the carpet.
+As you can imagine, all led to a water leak inside the car.
+Gravity does its job, carrying it to the carpet.

 Leaking sunroof assembly seals aren’t common, but they do happen.
 The sunroof assembly is fitted as a complete unit and sealed to the underside of the roof before the headliners and windshield are fitted.

-The seal-like sealer will break down with age and can cause a leak.
+The seal will degrade over time, potentially causing a leak.
 If this happens, the assembly will need to be removed and resealed.

 What can I check?

 Open your sunroof, park on level, dry ground, and prepare a water jug.
-Pour water into each of the four corners of the sunroof and check that the water emerges pretty quickly on the ground.
+Pour water into each of the four corners of the sunroof, and check that it emerges quickly onto the ground.

-Note that you won’t be able to see either of the rear corner drains; you’ll have to make do by pouring the water into the gutter in the direction of the drain.
+Note that you won’t be able to see either rear corner drain; you’ll have to make do by pouring the water into the gutter toward the drain.

 If you find a blockage, you’ll need a coat hanger to have a poke around; poking and testing can work well.